 What was the last truly great book that you read?

-I was drawn to The Invention of Wings By Sue Monk Kidd because I caught The Secret of Lives of Bees midway on TV some time in 2015.
-Part historical fiction, part biography showed the relationship between Handful, a Coloured slave to Sarah Grimke who was owner but later became an abolitionist.
+I was drawn to The Invention of Wings By Sue Monk Kidd because I caught The Secret of Lives of Bees midway on TV sometime in 2015.
+Part historical fiction, part biography showed the relationship between Handful, a Coloured slave to Sarah Grimke who was her owner but later became an abolitionist.
 The book is well-researched and eye-opening.

 So Long a Letter by Mariama Ba proves that dynamite comes in small packages.
 I did a full review here.
 But I have to say I was underlining every other line because of the numerous lines that were packed with punch.
 I loved this missive between best friends and I ended up wishing that someone also write me one.